tylerapplebaum/powershell-codesigning/README.md

 New-CodeSigningCert -Subject "Your Own Code Signing Cert" -EMail "e@mail.com" -PFXPassword "1234" -FriendlyName "PSCodeSigningTest" -CertValidYears 5
  ```

-`New-CodeSigningCert` requires an Adminstrator shell in oprder to import the certificate into the LocalMachine root store.
+`New-CodeSigningCert` requires an Adminstrator shell in order to import the certificate into the LocalMachine root store.

 ## Invoke-BinarySignature.psm1